-A grade of C- or better must be earned in all engineering science courses required for the Engineering Science major.
+A grade of C- or better must be earned in all engineering courses required for the Engineering major.

 Continuation in the Major

-A student will be withdrawn from the Engineering Science major if either of the following conditions exist:
+A student will be withdrawn from the Engineering major if either of the following conditions exist:

 1) The student receives two grades less than C- (excluding grades of W but including grades of WF) in a two year period in courses required for the major (including courses offered by the Biology, Chemistry, Computer Science, Math, and Physics departments).